-House Bill 549 - State Board of Veterinary Medical Examiners - Sunset Extension and Program Evaluation was signed by Governor Hogan during the 2020 Legislative Session.
+House Bill 549 - State Board of Veterinary Medical Examiners - Sunset Extension and Program Evaluation passed in 2020.
 The law requires the Board to report annually to the Governor and General Assembly on the disciplinary actions it has taken the previous fiscal year.
-This is the second report due under the law and covers FY21 (July 1, 2020 through June 30, 2021).
+This is the third report due under the law and covers FY22 (July 1, 2021 through June 30, 2022).